date-fns/date-fns/CONTRIBUTING.md

 2. Fork the project and clone the fork repo.

-3. Run `yarn` or `npm install` to install the application dependencies
+3. Run `yarn` or `npm install` to install the application dependencies.

 ## Code Style Guide